wpexpertsio/new-user-approve/readme.txt

 The password is generated again because, by default, the user will not be aware of their password.
-By generating a new password, the email that notifies the user can also give them the new password just like the email does when recieving your password on a regular WordPress install.
+By generating a new password, the email that notifies the user can also give them the new password just like the email does when receiving your password on a regular WordPress install.
 At approval time, it is impossible to retrieve the user's password.